EOSIO/spec-repo/esr_configurable_wasm_limits.md

 ### max_section_elements

 The maximum number of elements in each section.
 The default is 8192.
+The minimum value is 4.

 ### max_linear_memory_init